wunanpty/CSharpAdvanced/MyReflection/ReflectionReadMe.md

 - Reflection can invoke a private constructor.
 - Reflection can invoke the different constructors.
 - Reflection can create an instance of a generic type.
+- Reflection can use GetMthod to invoke the specific method, static method, overloaded methods, generic method.